 From then on, if I ever left the house, my cell phone was glued to me.
 Remember that this was 2003 when it wasn’t so common to always have your phone with you.

 The next weekend, I received a call on my cell phone with a number from Denver, Colorado.

 I almost didn’t answer it but then decided to, and it was him.
 It was showing up as Denver because of being on a pay phone.
 He was very sick, actually, and could talk for only about three minutes.

 But that was the best three-minute conversation I had ever had.
 I was in the mall when he called, and I’m sure the folks around me thought someone was calling to tell me I had won the lottery!

 Moral of this story:

 - Always be around a phone of some kind that your husband knows to call you on.

-- No matter how strange the phone number looks on caller ID, answer it!
+- No matter how strange the phone number looks on the caller ID, answer it!

 Please remember that phone calls do not come very often.
-I generally talked to him every other weekend for about 5-10 minutes.
+I generally talked to him for about 5-10 minutes every other weekend.

 Needless to say, I was a very happy Army wife that day.
 Your main communication during his training will be letters.